Welcome To The SoPHi Stake Pool –

-The stake pool industry has been growing exponentially and at this writing there are almost 3000 stake pools on a network that can run perfectly on half that amount.
+The stake pool industry has been growing exponentially and at this writing there are more then 3000 stake pools on a network that can run perfectly on quarter of that amount.
 There is a lot of competition and, unfortunately, greed.
 I was part of that initial group and had my share of greed.
 But, when you take a step back and look at the overall echosystem, greed doesn’t work – sustainability and growth is the answer.
 I have reconfigured my pool with those insights in mind.

 The SoPHi Pool Economics –

-The SoPHi stake pool will never again charge a margin and we will keep out per epoch fee always set to 500 ada.
+The SoPHi stake pool will never again charge a margin and we will keep out per epoch fee always set to 340 ada (the lowest amount allowed).
 This means that whether the SoPHi pool creates 1 block or 100 blocks per epoch, SoPHi will only ever receive 500 ada for the epoch.
 There will never be a margin charge and all the rest of the blocks will be split evenly to the pools delegaters based on their contribution to the pool.